EpicEricEE/typst-droplet/src/droplet.typ

   ..text-args,
   body
 ) = layout(bounds => {
+  let text-args = text-args

+  if height != auto {
+    // Set default top and bottom edge to "bounds" if not specified. if "top-edge" not in text-args.named() {
+      text-args = arguments(..text-args, top-edge: "bounds")
+    }
+    if "bottom-edge" not in text-args.named() {
+      text-args = arguments(..text-args, bottom-edge: "bounds")
+    }
+  }

   let (letter, rest) = if text-args.pos() == () {
     extract(body)
   } else {